P2 Test – Study Guide

 - Know what Glider certification says about a glider

-- Know the following terms:
+- Know the following terms and related concepts:

 - Wind Gradient